machal/cssmine-content/flexbox-priklady.md

 Notice that we set `flex: none` for the radio button and text because we do not want them to shrink or extend.
 They simply keep the width at all cost.
-On the other hand, using `flex: auto`, we forced the textfield to shrink and extend based on the parer width.
+On the other hand, by using `flex: auto`, we forced the textfield to shrink and extend based on the parent width.

 Try an example at CodePen: <http://cdpn.io/e/jEJbmg>.

-### Third Example: Verctical Centering of a Box with Unknown Height
+### Third Example: Vertical Centering of a Box with Unknown Height

 ![centering](<images/flexbox-priklady-5.jpg>)

-Did you struggle with this problem too?
+Have you struggled with this problem too?
 No more struggling with flexbox.
 We will turn `<body>` into a flex container and using a new `vh` unit, we will resize it to 100 % of the browser window.
 Then all you need to do is tell the flex item to center itself using the `align-self` property.

 Both vertical and horizontal centering using flexbox is literally trouble-free.
 In addition to the `align-self` property, also take a look at the